Educator Loan Forgiveness Program

 - Targets teachers and other educators employed in hard-to-fill positions due to geography or content area.

-The bill extends the repeal date of the program.
+The act extends the repeal date of the program to 2033.

 For the 2019-20 state fiscal year, the act appropriates $623,969 to the department of higher education for use by the Colorado commission on higher education.
 Of that amount, $123,969 is for administrative expenses, requiring 1.4 FTE, and $500,000 is for student loan repayments.